Visyond/website-hugo/site/content/faq/faq-page-title.md

           - answer: >-
               Yes.
 If you need help building the model, creating dashboards, or analyzing spreadsheet data, we and our partners offer [managed services on the Visyond platform](/services).
         faqSectionSubTitle: Do you provide services?
-      - answersList:
-          - answer: >-
-              Yes. <a onclick="window.HubSpotConversations.widget.open();">Contact us</a> for special offers for students and instructors.
-        faqSectionSubTitle: Do you offer plans for students?
     faqSectionTitle: Pricing
   - faqSectionContent:
       - answersList: